dujanhung/evtsbx-api-doc/enum/block_type.md

 "Shield"
 ```

-a block that could generate a big cyan virtual shield.
+a paintable block that could generate a big cyan virtual shield.

 ___